asousadias/Risset_Inharmonique1977_RT/README.md

 ## Acknowledgement
 This work was carried with the support of<br>
 Universidade Católica Portuguesa, Escola das Artes, CITAR<br>
-under the Doctoral program in Conputer Music, dir.
+under the Doctoral program in Computer Music, dir.
 Paulo Ferreira Lopes

 ## References